Carl Ludwig Christian Rümker: Life in Hamburg, Germany (1830-1857)

 Rümker returned to Europe in 1830 and took charge of the new Hamburg Observatory after the death of Johann Georg Repsold in 1830.
 His chief work was concerned with the cataloging of stars: a preliminary catalogue of the stars of the Southern Hemisphere was published in 1832 at Hamburg, and from 1846 to 1852 he published his great catalogue of 12,000 stars.
 He served as the director of Hamburger Sternwarte then located at Stadtwall and funded by the city of Hamburg as Christian Karl Ludwig Rümker from 1833 to 1857.

-Final years & Legacy (1857-1862)
+Final years and legacy (1857-1862)

 In 1857, Rümker resided at Lisbon, Portugal, where he died in 1862.
 His son was also an astronomer, Georg Friedrich Wilhelm Rümker, who was born in 1832, at Hamburg.
 He took over as director of Hamburger Sternwarte in 1857, where he served until his death in 1900.
 The Hamburger Sternwarte at Millerntor site was demolished when the observatory moved to Bergedorf under the direction of Richard Schorr for better astronomical seeing (the telescopes were moved), and the area eventually became the location of the Hamburg Museum.
 From 1901 to 1922 the new Hamburg observatory at Bergedorf renewed the observation of Rümker's catalog with its 12,000 stars.
 The catalog Carl Rümkers Hamburger Sternverzeichnis 1845.0 was published in 1923.

 The lunar massif Mons Rümker is named for him.